colemaring/MC-AR-Sandbox/README.md

 - Capture Speed: Change the speed at which the Kinect sends updates to Minecraft.

 Topographic Projection Settings:
-- Fullscreen on Launch: Toggle to launch the projection in fullscreen
+- Fullscreen on Launch: Toggle to launch the projection in fullscreen.
 - Auto Launch: Toggle to automatically launch the projection when the MC-AR Launcher opens.
 - Show On: Choose which display device to launch the projection on.
 - Smoothing: Determine how much detail you want on your topographic layer lines.